identifiers-org/identifiers-org.github.io/_posts/2023-08-17-new-updates-page.md

 ### Institution data curation

 We recently went through institution information in our registry to include missing descriptions and home page URLs.
-There is still some missing information and we will continue our efforts to fill these in, but we also count on our community to fill these in.
+There is still some missing information, and we will continue our efforts to fill these in, but we also count on our community to fill these in.

 ### Other ways to collect information